 Operators can tackle costs now by rationalizing vessel trips, particularly for crew transfer vessels, delivering significant savings in fuel costs while reducing transit times for technicians.

-The key is planning — but with a cutting-edge twist.
-Operators can now tap into weather forecasts, advanced diagnostics, and available technical resource to complete the job and maximize vessel utilisation.
+The key is planning but with a cutting-edge twist.
+Operators can now tap into weather forecasts, advanced diagnostics, and available technical resource to complete the job and maximize vessel utilization.
 Data gathering and sharing unlocks the holistic, supply-chain-wide view needed to release significant efficiency savings.

 One powerful tool that can help owners and operators to achieve greater oversight and control of O&M schedules is predictive maintenance.

-This delivers a detailed view of turbine health across large wind fleets, enabling owners and operators to prioritise and optimise maintenance work.
+This delivers a detailed view of turbine health across large wind fleets, enabling owners and operators to prioritize and optimize maintenance work.
 Unplanned corrective work accounts for up to 40% of O&M costs, while working with a good predictive maintenance partner can deliver savings of 30% from O&M budgets.

 Intelligence on asset health is crucial to enable this.
 What components across a fleet need replacement?
 Which assets only require monitoring in the short term?
 To benefit, wind farm owners and operators will need support from a predictive maintenance partner that can answer these mission-critical questions.